 Do I need to keep a pain diary?

 Pain is unique to the individual and if it is persistent and is becoming worrying, we would suggest that you keep a pain diary.
-Record in your diary when your period starts, when the pain is experienced and how the pain would be scored on a scale of 0 to 10 (0 being no pain, 10 being pain requiring a trip to hospital).
-Keep a record of what helps the pain, for example, heat (hot water bottle), exercise, rest, pain relievers (make a note of what kind e.g., paracetamol).
-After about eight weeks, make an appointment to go see your doctor to discuss the diary records you have been keeping.
+Record in your diary when your period starts, when the abdominal pain is experienced and how the pain would be scored on a scale of 0 to 10 (0 being no pain, 10 being severe pain requiring a trip to the hospital).
+Keep a record of what helps the pain, for example, heat (hot water bottle), exercise, rest, pain relief (make a note of what kind e.g., paracetamol).
+After about eight weeks, make a follow-up appointment with your doctor to discuss the diary records you have been keeping.

-Keeping this diary enables you to go to your doctor with dates, times and evidence of how it is affecting you.
-This can be very helpful to medical practitioners when deciding upon how to manage the symptoms.
+Keeping this diary enables you to follow-up with your doctor, armed with dates, times and evidence of how it is affecting you.
+This can be very helpful to medical practitioners when deciding how to manage the symptoms and side effects.

 How can I tell if the pain I have means there is something wrong?

 Pain is most usually the body’s way of telling you to rest.
-Whether you were treated with a major abdominal operation or a keyhole procedure, some pain is normal and you should expect to take things very easily for the first week or two after keyhole surgery and for around six weeks after the major abdominal operation.
+Whether you were treated with a major abdominal open surgery (laparotomy) or a keyhole procedure (laparoscopic surgery), some pain is normal after ectopic pregnancy treatment.
+You should expect to take things very easily for the first week or two after keyhole surgery or laparoscopy and for around six weeks after the major abdominal operation or laparotomy.

 Many hospitals discharge their patients with some kind of pain relief.
-If yours did not, then take over the counter pain remedies, a pharmacist can advise you and these are usually sufficient to help you through the first few days.
-Pain is, however, unique to everyone and if your pain is severe and not responding to over-the-counter pain relief then call your doctor or the NHS 111 Service or NHS GP at Hand for advice.
+If yours did not, then ask your doctor if you can use some over-the-counter pain relief medications.
+A pharmacist can advise you and this would usually be sufficient to help you through the first few days.
+Pain is, however, unique to everyone and if you experience severe pain and are not responding to over-the-counter pain relief, then call your doctor or the NHS 111 Service or NHS GP at Hand for advice.

 If your pain is associated with other symptoms, you may also need to consult with a doctor.
-Any of the following signs might suggest the pain you have needs further medical assessment:
+Any of the following signs might suggest the pain you have needs further medical assessment from a healthcare professional: